MakeSchool-Tutorials/Sushi-Neko-SpriteKit-Swift4/P4-Core-Mechanic/content.md

 # Summary

 Great job, you've achieved a lot in this chapter, the game's core mechanic is now in place.
-You've learnt to:
+You have learned how to:

 - Add touch controls
 - Build animations visually